sameerkhurana10/DSOL_rv0.2/README.md

 ## Parameter Variance Check

 The training data was split in 90/10 train and validation set using stratified shuffled sampling.
 The hyper-parameters were tuned on this validation split.
 In this section we calculate the variance in performance of the hyper-parameters on other CV folds.
 We split the data in 10 folds to test the variance.
-Note that hyper-parameters were tuned only using one fold.

 For CPU, run `./run.sh --model deepsol1 --stage 2 --mode cv --device cpu data/protein.data`